 - Reticules and photomasks are generated from the verified IC databases; the former are used in the silicon Wafer-fab processing.
 As reticules and photomasks are generated off-site, they are transported and worked on in a secure environment.
-During the transfer of sensitive data electronically, procedures are established to ensure that the data arrive only at the destination and are not accessible at intermediate stages (e.g. stored on a buffer server where system administrators make backup copies). - The sites potentially involved in the mask preparation and the authorized sub-contractors potentially involved in the TOE mask manufacturing are denoted by the activity "MASK" in Table 15. - Production starts within the Wafer-fab; here the silicon wafers undergo the diffusion processing.
+During the transfer of sensitive data electronically, procedures are established to ensure that the data arrive only at the destination and are not accessible at intermediate stages (e.g. stored on a buffer server where system administrators make backup copies). - The authorized sub-contractors potentially involved in the TOE mask manufacturing are denoted by the activity "MASK" in Table 16. - Production starts within the Wafer-fab; here the silicon wafers undergo the diffusion processing.
 Computer tracking at wafer level throughout the process is commonplace.
 The wafers are then taken into the test area.
-Testing and pre-personalization of each TOE occurs to assure conformance with the device specification and to load the customer information. - The authorized front-end plant possibly involved in the manufacturing of the TOE are denoted by the activity "FE" in Table 15. - The authorized EWS plant potentially involved in the testing of the TOE are denoted by the activity "EWS" in Table 15. - Wafers are then scribed and broken such as to separate the functional from the nonfunctional ICs.
-The latter is discarded in a controlled accountable manner. - All sites denoted by the activity "WHS" in Table 15 can be involved for the logistics during phase 3 or 4.
+Testing and pre-personalization of each TOE occurs to assure conformance with the device specification and to load the customer information. - The authorized front-end plant possibly involved in the manufacturing of the TOE are denoted by the activity "FE" in Table 16. - The authorized EWS plant potentially involved in the testing of the TOE are denoted by the activity "EWS" in Table 16. - Wafers are then scribed and broken such as to separate the functional from the nonfunctional ICs.
+The latter is discarded in a controlled accountable manner.